Heart-Force/cs4843finalprojectC/README.md

 9. Open your ReactJS project.
 10. Create app.yaml file which contains the settings of your frontend App Engine.
 ```
+# runtime: The name of the runtime environment that is used by your app.
 runtime: nodejs16
 handlers:
   # Serve all static files with url ending with a file extension